 Sharing work between multiple members of a group is a true and tested method for improving efficiency.
 However, rarely is it this quick and easy to accomplish by simply configuring Load Balancer!

 Managed Load Balancer empowers you to effortlessly build resilience and increase application throughput with simple yet flexible configuration.
 In this tutorial, we’ll introduce you to the features and options that can help you make the most of your cloud infrastructure.

-The Managed Load Balancer works as the network level frontend of your application or website by directing connections to your backend servers.
+The Managed Load Balancer works as the network-level frontend of your application or website by directing connections to your backend servers.
 As such, to test out the capabilities of the Load Balancer, you will need at least 2 Cloud Servers in the same zone that are connected to the same SDN Private network.

 If you are new to the world of software-defined networking, you might want to begin with our tutorial for configuring SDN Private networks.
-Once all set up on the backend, adding a Load Balancer is just plug-n-play.
+Once all set up on the backend, adding a Load Balancer is just plug-and-play.

 Creating Load Balancer